-Responsible for the development of air transport and navigation services, as well as the country’s six key airports, CAAB is playing a crucial role in facilitating sustainable economic diversification efforts
+Responsible for the development of air transport and navigation services, as well as the country’s six key airports, the Civil Aviation Authority Botswana (CAAB) is playing a crucial role in facilitating sustainable economic diversification efforts.

 Botswana is a country hailed as a beacon of success when it comes to economic management.

 Africa’s shining light of development, it moved from being one of the poorest nations in the world in 1966 (the year it achieved independence) to middle-income status by the 1990, largely owed to its abundant mineral wealth.

 Today, Botswana is stable.
 Its multi-party democratic system is sound, and GDP continues to rise with a 4.5 percent growth rate having been recorded in 2018.

 Questions do, however, remain about the country’s future, the World Bank and UN outlining the need for it to diversify away from the limitations of its diamond-led development model to ensure sustainability in the long term.

 Bolstering water security and electricity generation, strengthening public sector performance and improving transport are all elements to this, the latter deemed particularly crucial in the eyes of Kabo Phutietsile given Botswana’s landlocked status.

 “Why is aviation such an exciting industry to be involved in right now?” he states.
 “For me, its the role that it can play in upholding the economy of any country.

 “Research has shown that aviation brings enormous benefits to communities and economic growth around the globe.
 It enables social development while providing connectivity and access to markets.
 As a tourism destination, Botswana can and should tap into the opportunities provided by aviation and its related activities.”